 My sip of choice is the Pique spearmint tea (5% off code THECYSTERHOOD) – no more toxic plastic tea bags that seep into my hot water and disrupt my endocrine system.
 Pique tea has cold-pressed, triple toxin screened teas.
 I love how I can mix it in cold or hot water, that way I can have ice tea or hot tea depending on what I feel like.
 It’s also caffeine free, which is key for me to manage my stress hormones.

 PCOS Friendly Lunch

-Just because we’re not eating processed foods, freeze dried foods, gluten or dairy doesn’t mean we can’t have carbs or fun foods like chicken tenders!
-Once you know your PCOS type, you can learn how to eat the right amount of carbs for your body so that you feel good after your meal, and you’re not cravings snacks.
+Just because we’re not eating processed foods, freeze-dried foods, gluten or dairy doesn’t mean we can’t have carbs or fun foods like chicken tenders!
+Once you know your PCOS type, you can learn how to eat the right amount of carbs for your body so that you feel good after your meal, and you’re not craving snacks.
 Here’s a delicious and satisfying lunch that I love…

 Chicken tender salad

 Light, delicious and doesn’t make you feel sluggish in the afternoon: What’s not to love?

 This is one of Sirak’s top 10 meals.
 Sirak likes to make chicken tenders for dinner, making them a great lunch the next day.
 He likes to double layer the chicken tenders in gluten-free breadcrumbs!
 First, he dips strips of chicken tenders in a mixture of 2 tbsp mayo, 2 tbsp mustard, and 1 egg.
 Then, he’ll dip it in the breadcrumbs, before dunking it again in the mixture, adding more breadcrumbs…and then boom!
 He’s ready to bake it at 400F for 25-30 minutes.